cysouw/diathesis/text/c03_prepositions.md

 ## Deponent verbs without alternations

 There are a few verbs that necessarily need a governed preposition.
-The number of such obligatory verb-preposition combinations is suprisingly small in German.
+The number of such obligatory verb-preposition combinations is surprisingly small in German.
 Most governed prepositional phrases can easily be dropped or show other alternations (as discussed in the remainder of this chapter).
 Most verbs that obligatorily occur together with a preposition have developed a special meaning for the verb-preposition combination, like *kommen auf* 'to conceive' vs. *kommen* 'to come' \Next[a,b] and *brechen mit* 'to cease relations' vs. *brechen* 'to break' \Next[c,d]

 \ex.
  \a.
 Ich komme nicht auf die Lösung.